Other articles in this series on the Highway Traffic Act of

 returning to it.
 Cyclists are probably better off staying on the roadway

-where they can be seen by those motorists whose peripheral vision seems
+where they can be seen by motorists whose peripheral vision seems

-to end at the solid white line delineating the edge of the road.
+to end at the solid white line delineating the edge of the roadway.